 Whether you grew up across the world or on the other side of Green Street, you’ll find things to do in Champaign-Urbana to keep you busy and distract you from your homework as necessary.

 Champaign-Urbana has annual events that introduce you to new art, culture, and people all year long, and we’re sharing some of our favorites with you.
-This is by no means a comprehensive list; to explore more options and view a calendar of what’s happening in our area, head on over to the Visit Champaign County website.
+This is by no means a comprehensive list; to explore more options and view a calendar of what’s happening in our area, head on over to the Experience Champaign-Urbana website.
 They know what’s up.

 Cherry Blossoms at Japan House